Emir Turkes

 In my spare time, I enjoy playing electric guitar and exploring new music.
 I also try to engage in community outreach with the support of Rotary International, and pursued my studies in Japan under a Rotary scholarship.

-Download my CV or resume.
+Download my CV

 Interests